pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 # SMG-11: ISIS Release Process

-Horace is deployed separately to a number of systems across ISIS.
-These are:
+Horace has been deployed separately to a number of systems across ISIS.
+The current ones are:

 - IDAaaS: This is currently the normal access point for users of Horace in ISIS.
 - SCARF: This is an alternative HPC environment.
 In contrast to the deployment on IDAaaS, the current SCARF deployment is experimental, and its parallel capabilities are more limited.
 Details of this are given below, including contacts for improving the installation.
-- ISISCOMPUTE: This is the base location for code deployed to IDAaaS, and can also be used directly by experienced users only.
-The section on this below gives reference details for use of this system.

 This document is primarily concerned with the process of upgrading Horace and releasing new Horace versions on IDAaaS.
-However, details for how we might update SCARF and how experienced users would access Horace through ISISCOMPUTE are also given for completeness.
+However, details for how we might update SCARF  are also given for completeness.

 ## IDAaaS